Spectral and Energy Efficiency Trade-Offs in Cellular Networks: single cell model

-\begin{IEEEproof} A practical method to find the solution of $(P_{\ref{pr:singleCell}})$ is to introduce the Lagrange multiplier $\lambda$, while the Lagrange function $\Lambda$ is defined as:

-The solution then should be a stationary point of $\Lambda$, where its partial derivatives are equal to zero, as follows:
+\begin{IEEEproof} Since the numerator in \eqref{eq:EE} is fixed for a specified threshold $c$, in order to maximize EE it is sufficient to minimize the allocated power while satisfying the problem constraints.
+Hence, a practical method for finding the solution of $(P_{\ref{pr:singleCell}})$ is to introduce the Lagrange multiplier $\lambda$, while the Lagrange function $\Lambda$ that we want to minimize is then the one defined in \eqref{eq:Lambda}.
+The solution should be a stationary point of $\Lambda$, where its partial derivatives are equal to zero, as follows:

-The first condition of \eqref{eq:LamdaDeriv} yields:
+The first condition of \eqref{eq:LamdaDeriv} yields

-where $W_0$ is the principal branch of the real-valued Lambert function that satisfies the equivalence $y=xe^x \Leftrightarrow x=W_0(y)$.
-Equation \eqref{eq:w_u} indicates that $w_u$ is proportional to $T_u$ for the same attenuation $\ell_u$, and hence, plugging their ratio into \eqref{eq:p_u_fading} leads to:

-One can verify that the power spectral density $\delta p_u$ depends only on $\ell_u$ for different users. \end{IEEEproof} In order to find the exact solution of $(P_{\ref{pr:singleCell}})$, the value $\lambda$ of the Lagrange multiplier must be defined.
-Although a closed-form solution does not exist, $\lambda$ can effectively be computed numerically according to the next lemma. \begin{lemma} The Lagrange multiplier $\lambda$ that satisfies \eqref{eq:LamdaDeriv} for $(P_{\ref{pr:singleCell}})$ lies within a closed interval and represents the solution of a monotonic function. \end{lemma} \begin{IEEEproof} Summing \eqref{eq:w_u} over $u \in \mathcal{U}$ allows us to use the second condition of \eqref{eq:LamdaDeriv} and form the following function:
+and with the help of the equivalence $y=xe^x \Leftrightarrow x=W_0(y)$ that holds for the function $W_0$, we reach the expression of \eqref{eq:w_u}.
+Note that $x>-1$ in this case and only the single-valued principal branch of the Lambert function is used.
+Then, substituting the value of $w_u^\textit{opt}$ into \eqref{eq:p_u_GeneralFading} leads to \eqref{eq:p_u}.
+It is also straightforward to see that the function $\Lambda$ is convex by applying the second derivative test in \eqref{eq:Lambda} and thus, the only critical point we get from \eqref{eq:w_u} leads by definition to the minimum required power and the desired maximum EE. \end{IEEEproof} In order to find the exact solution of $(P_{\ref{pr:singleCell}})$, the value $\lambda$ must also be defined.
+A closed-form solution does not exist, but $\lambda$ can easily be computed numerically according to: \begin{lemma} The Lagrange multiplier $\lambda$ that satisfies \eqref{eq:LamdaDeriv} for $(P_{\ref{pr:singleCell}})$ lies within a closed interval and is the root of a monotonic function. \end{lemma} \begin{IEEEproof} See Appendix \ref{app:lemma}. \end{IEEEproof} Therefore, a root-finding algorithm such as the bisection method or more sophisticated ones can be applied, and then the optimal resource allocation is given by \eqref{eq:w_u} and \eqref{eq:p_u}.

-Firstly, one should notice that the desired value of $\lambda^*$ is the solution of the equation $f\left(\lambda^*\right)=0$.
-Moreover, since the real-valued Lambert function $W_0$ is monotonic, then it is easily seen that the function $f$ is also monotonic, as a result of operators that maintain this property.
-Finally, a way to bound $\lambda^*$ from both sides is to assume that all users experience the same attenuation equal to the minimum or the maximum one, and then solve $f\left(\lambda^*\right)=0$.
-As a result, $\lambda^*$ should lie between these two values, and specifically:

-where $\ell_{m}$ refers to the minimum attenuation for users close to the BS, $\ell_{M}$ is the maximum one for users at the cell edge and $\ell_{m} > \ell_{M}$. \end{IEEEproof} Therefore, a root-finding algorithm such as the bisection method or more sophisticated ones with faster convergence can be applied, and then the optimal resource allocation is given directly by \eqref{eq:w_u}-\eqref{eq:dp_u}.